After completing this unit you will:

 An abnormal fertilised egg implants in the uterus (womb).
 The cells that should become the placenta grow far too quickly and take over the space where the embryo would normally develop.

-Use this exercise to see which words you’d use with a woman experiencing a miscarriage.
-Read the medical terms and think about how you could explain them in lay language.
+Use this exercise to see which words you’d use with a woman experiencing a miscarriage, ectopic pregnancy or molar pregnancy.

-Health professionals often find it difficult to find the right words, particularly if they do not have much experience of caring for women experiencing a miscarriage.
+Health professionals often find it difficult to find the right words, particularly if they do not have much experience of caring for women experiencing a pregnancy loss.

 Women may ask you about what they are experiencing, whether the pain is normal or if their baby is going to be alright.
 If you cannot give clear answers to these questions, you could think about who might be able to, in the hospital or elsewhere.